 - Canoeing merit badge (non-summer camp)

 - Promotion of Safe Swim Defense and Safety Afloat at the district and unit levels

-- Pre-camp swim classification testing
+- Pre-camp swim classification testing (if applicable)

 - Review of council and district safety training and procedures for aquatics activities, including day and resident camps